mazecodes/justme/README.md

   <p><i>A cli to check if a site is really down or it's just you.</i></p>
 </div><br>

+This package has been heavily inspired by [Down for Everyone or Just Me](https://downforeveryoneorjustme.com/) website and it uses [Is it up?](https://isitup.org/) API.

 ## Table of Contents

 - [Install](#install)